JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 Central to both this guide and the Good Data Management Practice more generally is understanding that science is a process.
 Historically, the communication of science has focused on the communication of findings or results.
 Benjamin Kingsbury did not communicate every single step of his experimental protocols or share the images that underlied his theories about mitochondria.
 But how could he?
 The technology to even capture his data in a way that could be reliably shared did not exist until the invention of the electron microscope and the first high resolution photos of mitochondria weren’t published until the 1950s[^3].

-But researchers today have far more tools at their disposal to share not just their conclusions but also the process that gave rise to those conclusions.
+But researchers today have far more tools at their disposal to share not just their conclusions but also the processes that gave rise to those conclusions.

 **Data sharing** \- which can be broadly defined as making data available for use by others \- can be thought of as continuous with data management.
 Many of the same considerations and motivations apply.
-In fact, managing data as if it were going to be shared with another researcher can be a helpful shorthand when deciding how data should be managed.
+In fact, managing data as if it were going to be shared with another researcher can be a helpful shorthand when considering related practices and strategies.

 This chapter is unapologetically pro-data sharing, if for no other reason than it aligns with the notion that science is a process not a result.
-But Good Data Management Practice does not _necessarily_ require that data be shared broadly.
-There are often very good reasons why the sharing of certain forms of data or data related to certain topics needs to be carefully controlled.
+But Good Data Management Practice does not necessarily require that all data be shared broadly.
+Not all data is useful to share broadly and there are often very good reasons why the sharing of certain forms of data or data related to certain topics needs to be carefully controlled.

 > A Note on Planning
 >
-> Planning is discussed elsewhere in this guide as a vital element of Good Data Management Practice, and nowhere is that more true than data sharing.
+> Planning is discussed [elsewhere in this guide](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_03_Planning) as a vital element of Good Data Management Practice, and nowhere is that more true than data sharing.
 >
 > From a purely practical standpoint, the process of sharing data is most efficient when it has been planned for in advance.
-It is certainly possible to develop a system of data management that is designed such that data can be shared in a usable form whenever a researcher needs with whomever a researcher needs.
+It is not (always) impossible to curate a dataset so that it can be effectively shared after the fact, but it is (usually) quite the headache.
+While there may be some real startup costs to developing a robust system for data management, good day-to-day data management makes it far easier for shared in a usable form whenever a researcher needs with whomever a researcher needs.
 >
+> But not every difficulty in data sharing comes down to practicality.
+Especially when dealing with data from human research participants, some data absolutely needs to be protected from unauthorized access.
+The safety, privacy, confidentiality of partificants must be ensured.
+And consenting to participate in a research study is very different than consenting to have your data shared with the world.
+>
-> But sharing also brings up issues related to the sensitivity of the data.
-It is one thing for a research team to store personally identifiable information about their participants on an encrypted system.
+> It is one thing for a research team to store personally identifiable information about their participants on an encrypted system.
 It is quite another to share that information with others.
-There are policies and regulations to consider certainly, but there is also the issue of the participants giving their informed consent.
 >
 > A future chapter will focus specifically on sensitive data.
 But, while there are ways to share information that once sensitive or enable participants to give their informed consent for data to be shared, *data sharing must be planned for in advance*.